[Solved] WD external hard drive won't mount on Mac

 Solution 2: Reformat to fix WD My Passport not mounting

 If Sometimes, the Disk Utility may not function as desired.
 In this situation, the only solution is to reformat the WD external hard drive.
 But reformatting will remove all data on the disk.
-In order to avoid data loss, you have to recover data from unmountable external hard drive as soon as possible.
+In order to avoid data loss, you have to recover lost data from unmountable external hard drive as soon as possible.

-Step 1: Recover data from unmountable WD external hard drive on Mac
+Step 1: Recover lost data from unmountable WD external hard drive on Mac

 As the best free Mac data recovery, iBoysoft Data Recovery for Mac is able to recover lost data from unmountable, unreadable, corrupted, inaccessible external hard drive, hard drive, USB flash drive, SD card, memory card, etc. It supports to recover documents, photos, music files, videos, emails on macOS Catalina 10.15/Mojave 10.14/High Sierra 10.13/Sierra 10.12/10.11/10.10/10.9/10.8/10.7.

 1. Download and install iBoysoft Mac Data Recovery on Mac.

 2. Launch this program.
 Select the unmountable WD external hard drive and click "Next".
 The program will start scanning this drive for recoverable files.

 3. After the scanning process finishes, you can click the found files and preview.

 4. Choose what you want to get back and click "Recover".

 5. Go through the recovered files and make sure all desired files are back.

 Step 2: Fix WD external hard drive not mounting/showing up/recognized/detected on Mac by reformatting